-The Society was founded in 1821 to promote knowledge in arts sciences and today promotes a lecture programme based at Linen Hall Library, as well as a small publications programme.
+The Society was founded in 1821 to promote knowledge in the arts and sciences and today provides a lecture programme based at the Old Museum Building, as well as a small publications programme.
 It also supports research and publications about Ireland and Ulster’s cultural and material environment.
-The Society is custodian of one of Belfast’s finest Neo-classical buildings, The Old Museum Building in College Square North and also has connections with the Ulster Museum where it’s former collections are housed.
-The Society hopes to provide a forum for debate on important cultural issues and to reflect the intellectual life of Belfast and Northern Ireland.
+The Society is custodian of one of Belfast’s finest neo-classical buildings, The Old Museum, in 7 College Square North and also has connections with the Ulster Museum, where its former collections are housed.
+The Society provides a forum for debate on important cultural issues, reflecting the intellectual life of Belfast and Ireland.

 All lectures will take place at 6.30pm in the Old Museum Building, College Square North,Belfast.